Mind & Life Summer Research Institute 2018

 The Summer Research Institute faculty includes scientists, clinical researchers, contemplative practitioners, scholars and teachers from a variety of disciplines.

-- Polly Young Eisendrath, Ph.D., is Clinical Associate Professor of Psychiatry at the University of Vermont.
+- Polly Young Eisendrath, Ph.D., is clinical associate professor of Psychiatry at the University of Vermont, Director of the Institute for Dialogue Therapy, and has an independent clinical practice in Central Vermont.

 - Michael Onyebuchi Eze, Ph.D., teaches African political theory at the University of Amsterdam and is a fellow at Trinity Hall, University of Cambridge.